VinneyJ/VinneyJ.github.io/content/posts/contains-duplicate-1/index.md

 ```
 ## Solution

-> We loop through the numbers list while appending each number into the new list
+> We loop through the numbers list while appending each number into the new list.
-> If the number is in the number being appended has a duplicate in the new list,
+> If the number being appended has a duplicate in the new list,
-> the function returns True otherwise if the numbers are added completely into the new list without duplicates we return False.
+> the function returns True otherwise, if the numbers are added completely into the new list without duplicates we return False.
 ```python:title=duplicate.py

 def containsDuplicate(nums):